RogyMD/remember/RememberCore/Sources/DatabaseClient/README.txt

-📂 README – Remember App Files
+📂 README – HippoCam App Files

-This file explains how the Remember app stores your memories and how you can safely back them up or restore them if needed.
+This file explains how the HippoCam app stores your memories and how you can safely back them up or restore them if needed.

 ⚠️ Please do not manually edit or rename files or folders in this directory.
 Doing so may cause the app to stop working properly or lose saved memories.